The Farm & Animals

 Once you're down the drive you could literally be in another world with the peace and tranquility you'll find down here.
 The views on clear days down the valley are spectacular allowing you to see all the way down to the highest village in Scotland, Wanlockhead.

 At night, because we are so secluded and so near the Galloway Forest Park the night skies, when clear, are absolutely stunning.
 Try counting all the millions of stars just looking up from your hot tub!
 The 75 acres of land on the farm is yours to explore.
-Go and sit in a field with the friendliest sheep you'll ever meet and grab some selfies with them.
-Say hello and give cuddles over the gate to always willing rescue horses, donkeys, ponies and Shetlands.
+Say hello and give cuddles over the gate to some of the friendliest sheep you'll ever meet or head off down to the fields to meet the always willing rescue horses and Shetlands.
 Have fun and be entertained by some gorgeous and very amusing goats.
-We offer pampering sessions for the horses, ponies and donkeys as well as, during certain seasons, bottle feeding the orphaned/rejected or too much for mum lambs or kids.
-You can get as stuck in with the farm work as you like coming on some feeding rounds or if you'd like something more personal you can arrange for a guided tour with the owner, Cat, where she can tell you all about the animals, their stories and perhaps be able to give a treat or two to some of the animals.
+We offer a more in depth time on the farm with a personal farm tour experience where you can go around the farm with Cat, the owner, finding out more about the animals, their stories, as well as give them some allowed treats.
+During certain Seasons there is also bottle feeding experiences available where you may be able to feed some very cute lambs.
+(Experiences available at extra cost)

 Meet The Animals